jeverduzco/verduzco-me/README.md

 # My personal website

-Hello everyone, this is my personal web site.
+Hello everyone, this is my personal web site and blog.

 I made this with Nuxt.js, Nuxt Content, Nuxt i18n and hosted in Azure Static Web App.